 A Picture World War 2 Japanese Kamikaze Rocket Plane, the Baka Bomb.

-A captured Japanese Kamikaze rocket plane found on the island of Ie Shima near Okinawa in World War 2.
-This was the Baca Bomb used by the Japanese in WW2 to take out ships. this Baca Bomb flew at about the speed of sound but entered the war too late to be used very often or at all.
+Built in Japan, A captured Japanese Kamikaze rocket plane found on the island of Ie Shima near Okinawa in World War 2.
+This was the Baka Bomb used by the Japanese in WW2 to take out ships. this Baka Bomb flew at about the speed of sound but entered the war too late to be used very often or at all.
+Sometimes the Baka bomb is also spelled Baca Bomb from Japan in WW2.

 Go to the Yellow Airplane Home Page